ViorelPetre/WhyDidWindowsRestart-Releases/README.md

 - Diagnostic export to TXT and CSV

 Pro Early Access price:
-EUR 7.99 one-time purchase
+EUR 7.99 one-time purchase, including applicable sales tax where required.

-Early Access customers retain Pro access through version 1.0 without paying the difference to the planned regular price.
+Early Access customers retain Pro access through the 1.0 release without paying the difference to the planned regular price.

 A Pro license can be activated on up to 3 devices simultaneously.